 It is moreover important to know that an IDP does not replace your Driver’s License but only supplements it.

 In some cases, your travel insurance may also not be valid overseas if you’re driving with domestic insurance.
 So be careful and read your travel insurance terms.
 Or, get an international drivers license to avoid surprises.

 Also Read: Tips For Schengen Visa Travel Insurance

 Dealing With Expensive Insurance

-Now, what your car rental company will most likely try to trick you in, is provide a cover for your car, which is often around EUR 20 per day, as was the case with mine, adding EUR 140 in my rental agreement for a 7-day period.
+Now, your car rental company will most likely trick you in by providing a zero-depth cover on top.
+This can be 20 EUR per day extra.
+In my case, Buchbinder added EUR 140 in my rental agreement for a 7-day period.
 Standing at the reception desk with a long queue behind me, forcing me to act fast, and with no experience of how to deal with the situation and avoid the insurance, I did as I was told and ended up bleeding EUR 140.
-But there are quite a few ways to actually avoid it, and still have your own car insured (for free, or at a much lower price).
+But there are quite a few ways to actually avoid the fee, and still get zero-depth insurance.

 - Don’t use Buchbinder, from my personal experience.
 Try to stick to reliable and bigger companies like Avis, Hertz, Budget, Europcar, and Sixt.

 - Use comparison websites like AutoEurope.com